lib-static/lib-static.github.io/_concepts/publicationpreservation.md

 There are three parts to your static project that you'll want to think about preserving:

 ## Template code
-- This is the code/scripts that, combined with your site's data, enable a static site generator to produce your site's code.
+- This is the code/scripts that, combined with your project's data, enable a static site generator to produce the code for your website.
 - **Preservation**: Often this is stored in a cloud-hosted repository service such as [GitHub](https://github.com/).
-You can back up this code by storing it in a personal or institutional dark archive, or consider using a tool such as [Zenodo](https://guides.github.com/activities/citable-code/) to archive a GitHub repository and assign it a DOI.
+You can back up this repository by storing it in a personal or institutional dark archive, or consider using a tool such as [Zenodo](https://guides.github.com/activities/citable-code/) to archive a GitHub repository and assign it a DOI.

 ## Data
 - This is your project's content: data formatted in csv/yaml/json files, written content in markdown/html files, and/or digital objects such as images, pdfs, audio, or video.